tinytonny/MKTContent/mktcontent/帮助中心/帮助中心导航-栏目/catalog.md

 	},
 	{
-		"summary":"It describes the deployment of Web services based on the Virtual Machines of JD Cloud and guides the users how to register, log on and deploy a simple Web service.", "name":"Set up a Simple Website",
+		"summary":"It describes the deployment of Web services based on the Virtual Machines of JD Cloud and guides the users how to register, log on and deploy a simple Web service.", "name":"Set up a simple website",
 		"id":220
 	},
 	{
-		"summary":"It will help you to utilize the Cloud Database to create a WordPress blogging site on the Linux VM of JD Cloud.", "name":"Set up WordPress Blog",
+		"summary":"It will help you to utilize the Cloud Database to create a WordPress blogging site on the Linux Virtual Machines of JD Cloud.", "name":"Set up WordPress Blog",
 		"id":221
 	},